linz/linz-lds-bde-schema/doc/property-and-ownership-simplified-tables-data-dictionary.md

 __tte_id__        | __integer__   | The identifier of the title estate that the proprietor owns.
 If there are joint tenants on a title, there will be more than one proprietor for the same title estate. title_no          | varchar(20)   | The number of the title that this owner belongs to. land_district     | varchar(100)  | The name of the land district the title is in. e.g. “North Auckland”, “Southland” See [http://data.linz.govt.nz/layer/50785-nz-land-districts/](http://data.linz.govt.nz/layer/50785-nz-land-districts/) for more details. <br> A Land District is an administrative area that all titles and surveys were registered against prior to Landonline. status            | varchar(25)   | The status of the owner within the context of the title estate.
-Can be only be ‘Registered’ estate_share      | varchar(100)  | The title estate share that owner has.
+Can only be ‘Registered’ estate_share      | varchar(100)  | The title estate share that owner has.
 If tenants in common exist on a title, they will be recorded as separate estate shares.
 A value needs to be given to each of the shares.
 Generally the value of all the estate shares in an estate will add up to one (but this is not always the case with Maori titles). owner_type        | varchar(10)   | Indicates whether this owner is an individual or corporation. prime_surname     | varchar(100)  | If this owner is an individual, the surname of the owner is stored here, otherwise this should be blank.